alexanderdickson/waitForImages/README.md

         waitForAll: true
     });

 You may also set the CSS properties that possibly contain image references yourself.
-Just assign an array of properties.
+Just assign an array of properties to the plugin.

     $().waitForImages.hasImgProperties = ['backgroundImage'];